Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 Recently, while working on our company's cloud cost optimization, most cloud resource cost control strategies were clear, but the exorbitant GPU fees remained a headache.

 In October, I caught up with an old friend who happened to be researching GPU virtualization.
-After seeing his prototype, my intuition told me it will be a **revolutionary technology** with possibly create a **unicorn-level company**.
+After seeing his prototype, my intuition told me it will be a **revolutionary technology**, possibly it could create a **unicorn-level company**.

 We immediately aligned our vision and started working on the project in our spare time, naming it [Tensor Fusion](https://tensor-fusion.ai/).